Nanu25/Connect-Four/README.md

 ## Future Improvements

 - **Alpha-Beta Pruning**: Optimize the Minimax algorithm to make it more efficient by reducing the number of nodes evaluated.
-- **Enhanced AI Difficulty**: Add more dynamic difficulty levels that adapt to the player's skill.
 - **Graphical Enhancements**: Improve the visual experience with animations and better UI components.

 ## Screenshots